WHAT YOU NEED TO KNOW:

 Plan Ahead for Sheltering-In-Place

-- Seven- to ten-days' supply of yours and your household members’ prescriptions and medications.
+- A 10-day supply of prescriptions and medications.

-- Three-days' supply of non-perishable food and beverages for your household and pets.
+- A three-day supply of non-perishable food and beverages for your household and pets.

-- Listen to the radio or TV for instructions.
-They will give you evacuation routes and directions to open Congregate Care Centers.
+- Listen to the radio or TV (see the “Emergency Alert System (EAS) Area Radio and TV Stations” section above) for instructions.
+They will give you evacuation routes and directions to open Public Reception Centers.

-- Go directly to a Congregate Care Center and register.
-Follow the broadcasted evacuation route instructions to the nearest open Congregate Care Center.
+- Go directly to a Public Reception Center and register.
+Follow the broadcast evacuation route instructions to the nearest open Public Reception Center.
 Please register when you arrive so family and friends will know where you are.
-After you have registered you may go to stay with friends or family who live outside the danger area.
+After you have registered, you may go to stay with friends or family who live outside the danger area.
 If you prefer, you will be assigned to a safe, nearby gathering place.

 - Stay calm.
 You and others with you should have time to get ready to leave safely.